On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Implementability

-This one-shot principle enables us to reduce the complexity of the dynamic mechanism model and allows the analysis at each period $t$ to focus only on the agent's incentive compatibility at the current period.
-Hence, the IC constraints (\ref{eq:ICS_bellman}) and (\ref{eq:ICS_T}) for any arbitrary deviations can be relaxed to one-shot deviation at each period $t\in\mathbb{T}$, i.e., (\ref{eq:ICS_bellman_1SD}) and (\ref{eq:ICS_T_1SD}).
-In the rest of the paper, we focus on the one-shot deviation strategy $\hat{\sigma}$ that reports $\hat{\theta}_{t} = \hat{\sigma}_{t}(\theta_{t})$ at any period $t\in \mathbb{T}$ and reports truthfully for all other periods.
+Proposition \ref{prop:one_shot_deviation_ICS} establishes a \textit{one-shot deviation principle} for our dynamic mechanism.
+The one-shot deviation principle enables us to reduce the complexity of the characterization of the DIC and to focus on the analysis of the agent's incentive compatibility at each period when he has reported truthfully at all past periods and plans to report truthfully at all future periods.
+As a result, we can restrict attention to the conditions (\ref{eq:ICS_bellman_1SD}) and (\ref{eq:ICS_T_1SD}) as the DIC constraints when the agent uses any one-shot deviation strategy at each period $t\in\mathbb{T}$.
+In the rest of this paper, when it comes to the agent's deviation from truthfulness, we focus on his one-shot deviation strategy $\hat{\sigma}[t]$ that reports $\hat{\theta}_{t} = \hat{\sigma}[t]_{t}(\theta_{t}| h^{\theta}_{t-1}, h^{a}_{t-1})$ at any single period $t\in\mathbb{T}$.
+With a slight abuse of notation, we use $h^{\hat{\theta}_{t}}_{s}$, $s\geq t$, to denote the history of reports (including the planned reports) when the agent uses one-shot deviation strategy at $t$ and reports $\hat{\theta}_{t}$.